 “Her territory’s Europe.
 She’s not allowed to operate in the US.”

 Therefore, everything I was about to do for her would be illegal even from Secret Societies’ standpoint.
 What the hell was Lucielle’s business with Evelyn?
-To move here was an extreme act bound to stir the supernatural world.
-She wouldn’t be going this out of the goodness of her heart.
-She had to have a personal reason for doing this.
+To move here was an extreme act bound to stir the supernatural world, possibly starting another world war.
+She wouldn’t be doing this out of the goodness of her heart, so she had to have a personal reason.

-“Officially, she’s expanding her business empire, nothing supernatural, which is allowed, technically.”
+“Officially, she’s expanding her business empire.
+Nothing supernatural, which is allowed, technically.
+Also, no one knows she’s here.”
 Mina’s face twisted into a devilish grin that screamed how happy she was to say this.
 “And Luci doesn’t get pushed around.”

 My knees wobbled.
 I caught myself by the sink not to fall.
-“Lucielle wasn’t kidding when she said she’d make me an organ donor, did she?”
+“Lucielle’s threat about making me an organ donor was serious, wasn’t it?”

-“Oh, no. If she decides you owe her a debt you cannot pay, she’ll send Vivi to collect her due.
-Then, Vivi would come at night, paralyze you with magic, wake you up and make you watch as she cuts your organs out of you.”
+“Oh, yes.
+If Luci decides you owe her a debt you cannot pay, she’ll send Vivi to collect her due.
+Then, Vivi would come at night, paralyze you with magic, wake you up, and make you watch as she cuts your organs out of you.”

 As she spoke, my brain instantly provided me with clear images of Vivian standing above me and cutting the said organs out of my body.
 I gulped, blinked a few times and forced my mind away.